sisl/ConstructionBots.jl/README.md

 - **Collision avoidance with heterogeneous agent geometry and dynamics:** How must laden and unloaden robots and robot teams move, subject to motion constraints that depend on the payload size and team configuration, to avoid collision with other robots and the active construction sites in the environment?

 ## Installation

+### LDraw Parts Library
+Individual part geometry is needed for all features.
+The parts library can be downloaded from [LDraw™ Parts Library](https://library.ldraw.org/updates?latest).
+Place the unzipped library in your desired path.
+The default path assumed by LDrawParser is `joinpath(homedir(), "Documents/ldraw")`.
+It is recommended to download the complete library (~80 MB zipped, ~450 MB unzipped).

+If you did not place the parts library in the default path, you can change the path LDrawParser uses by the `set_part_library_dir!` command.

+### RVO

+### ConstructionBots

 ## Usage